remilabs/cpc-2025/quadgame/problem.md

 ## Constraints

 4 <= N <= 100,000
-Each rod will have a length greather than zero and no more than 100,000.
+Each rod will have a length greater than zero and no more than 100,000.